 I love tabletop RPGS, and am currently in Pathfinder, GURPS, and Traveller campaigns.
 I love GMing but time restraints limit me to mostly convention games and one-shots.
 For video games, I play mostly MMOs and games with a fantasy or comic book theme.
 Master of MMO guild politics since 1997 and host on the Happy Jack’s RPG podcast.

 What happens when a costumer and a photographer/VFX artist fall in love?
 EPIC PICTURES!
-This visual celebration of our nuptials and our obsession with Skyrim, has been a long time in the making and we debuted it on February 17th in honor of...Read More »
+This visual celebration of our nuptials and our obsession with Skyrim, has been a long time in the making and we debuted it on February 17th in honor of our first...Read More »

 This week, a fellow teacher asked me to help her grade the California Mission projects that are a staple of 4th grade.
 She explained that the students were allowed to make models of their assigned mission out of whatever materials they liked, most chose Legos, cardboard, or food items, but...Read More »

 I love adding a unique twist to my convention games, and my Wild Talents game for Gateway 2012 was no exception.
-Months earlier I had been inspired to set my game in the world of Skyrim (mostly because I was playing it...Read More »
+Months earlier I had been inspired to set my game in the world of Skyrim (mostly because I was playing it every waking...Read More »

 I don’t know anything about Drizzt, so when my friends pulled out The Legend of Drizzt board game at a recent tabletop night, I was a bit clueless.
 I didn’t know anything about the characters or the setting, but it didn’t matter.
-I ended up having...Read More »
+I ended up having a great...Read More »

 We all have seen players completely take their GM by surprise.
 Usually, the GM has planned one or two specific ways for the players to handle a challenge… and the players try something completely different.
 This creates a crossroad for the game.
 Is the GM willing to consider alternative solutions...Read More »